nth10sd/viewabout/README.md

 30. about:serviceworkers
 31. about:sessionrestore
 32. about:support
-33. about:sync-log
-34. about:sync-tabs
-35. about:telemetry
+33. about:telemetry
-36. about:webrtc
+34. about:webrtc
-37. about:welcomeback
+35. about:welcomeback

 ### Related to other add-ons
 1. about:me